591291-hvl/ADA525DanielG/_posts/2023-11-06-Assignment-08-Web-Interfaces-Thing-Server-Client.md

 <img src="{{ '/assets/images/drone_website0.gif' | prepend: site.baseurl | prepend: site.url}}" alt="Displaying drone data on a website" height=400px/>

-The result is an application that displays rotation in numerical values and shows those values in a much more meanigful way.
+The result is an application that displays rotation in numerical values and shows those values in a much more meanigful way by visualy showing a rotating object.
 Sadly i did alot of work with the sensors before this, just guessing what is what.
 Having this could have made the process slightly easier.

 ## Discussion